kgryte/dirtree/README.md

 		'concat': true
 	};

-// Read and concatenate all CSS files not in the `src` directory: tree.read( options, onRead );
+// Read and concatenate all CSS files not in a `src` directory: tree.read( options, onRead );

 function onRead( error, content ) {